 The France Working Holiday visa is a multiple-entry French long stay visa valid for 12 months that cannot be extended.
 It is granted to the nationals of 13 countries that participate in the France holiday program.

 The main idea behind the program is to give the chance to the youngsters of these countries to come to France, learn and discover its culture, history and tourist destinations, while making money.

-The 13 countries that have signed an agreement with France are as following:
+The 13 countries that have signed an agreement with France for a working holiday visa are as following:

 - South Korea.